ryankinal/GMScreen/README.md

 Some cool features that have recently been added!

+###Local Storage - 12/8

+Whenever you do *anything* it is immediately saved to your browser.
+This includes:

+* Adding a new screen
+* Adding a new window
+* Moving a window
+* Shading a window
+* Adding and editing table rows and columns
+* Adding and editing list items
+* Sorting tables
+* Moving list items
+* Marking list items and table rows
+* Deleting list items and table rows
+* **Basically anything you do**

+And, when you return to the page, your changes will be loaded for you.

+##Improved marking

+I've improved the way data is represented in tables and lists, so a marked row or item will remain marked when sorting and moving.

 ###Hotkeys - 12/6

 * Start by hitting `ctrl + ;` - this activates hot keys